danilw/GPU-my-list-of-bugs/README.md

 ### To **test this bugs in Vulkan**:

-*(some shaders require modification of Vulkan launcher, or works only in OpenGL, read description on each bug-shader)*

-Download *empty_template_shadertoy.zip* from **[vulkan-shadertoy-launcher Release](https://github.com/danilw/vulkan-shadertoy-launcher/releases)** and copy-paste Shadertoy shader to `shaders/shadertoy/*.glsl` files.
+Just launch webbrowser in Vulkan mode - `chrome.exe --use-angle=vulkan --enable-features=Vulkan,DefaultANGLEVulkan,VulkanFromANGLE`

 ### To **test in OpenGL**:

-Use Linux or in Windows just launch Webbroser with disabled Angle `chrome.exe --use-angle=gl`
+On Windows Linux - just launch Webbroser in OpenGL mode `chrome.exe --use-angle=gl`

 ### To test shaders result in CPU-shader emulation:

 *Use swiftshader* (works on every platform but this is ***not best option***)

-`google-chrome --incognito --use-gl=swiftshader-webgl`
+`chrome.exe --use-gl=swiftshader-webgl`

 Many of listed shaders *will crash swiftshader* or have completely wrong result because bugs in swiftshader.